 Depending on containerization, cloud-native technology reduces stress from the physical infrastructure without compromising with data security.

-In case you also want to build a cloud-native app during COVID-19 pandemic, incorporate features that support deployment and collaboration teams.
+In case you also want to build a cloud-native app, incorporate features that support deployment and collaboration teams.
 A benefit of cloud-native technology is that you should not change anything regarding the workload when moving from a server to another.

 To build a cloud-native app, you have to understand which cloud service works amazingly for your app, in terms of cost and efficacy.
 You can choose one or more cloud services.
 Nevertheless, which service you will choose needs lots of comparison for numerous factors.